philbert440/documate-grok/portfolio/vitepress/projects.md

 Laboratory D2C SaaS

 ## Adapify: Adapify Sports
+Youth Sport Team/Club/League SaaS and payments platform.

 ## Adapify: We Evolve Us
 Local Social Network for crowdfunding and collaboration to make communitues great

 ## Microsoft: Sands Casino Hack Response
-FBI, Treasury, Homeland Security, and a small handful of Microsofts top Security people.
+FBI, Treasury, Homeland Security, a handful of Microsofts top Security people and me.

 ## Microsoft: Nokia Acquisition
 Led the migration effort for that parts of Nokia that Microsoft didn't buy and MSIT came in and absorbed what's left.